arghyanator/packer_amibuilder/README.md

 ```

-To Log in to the instance - first SSH in to the bastion_CD or dev bastion host and then from there use the 'dunamis_cd' ssh key to log in to Packer instance as 'ec2-user':
+To Log in to the instance - first SSH in to the bastion_CD or dev bastion host and then from there use the 'Dev' ssh key to log in to Packer instance as 'ec2-user':
 ```
 -bash-4.2$ ssh -i yourkey.pem ec2-user@10.x.x.x
 Last login: Fri Mar  2 23:39:27 2018 from ip-10-76-151-119.ec2.internal